 While there have been many successes with CC4A and it has proven to be a popular program, challenges exist.
-One challenge is that historically, only people in DACs were eligible to apply for the program.
-Additionally, there are a variety of incentive programs that people can apply for, often causing potential program participants confusion and extra work to apply for them.
-Another challenge is that vehicle inventories have not fully recovered from the coronavirus and economic crisis.
+One challenge is that historically, only people in Zip Codes containing in DACs were eligible to apply for the program.
+Additionally, the variety of incentive programs available can cause potential participants confusion and require extra effort to apply.
 Higher interest rates on vehicle loans and a lack of widespread EVSE infrastructure throughout the State also present challenges for the program and the participants.
-There is still a continued need for greater outreach and education regarding the program and zero emission technologies, as well as a continued need for various agencies and stakeholders to collaborate to better align and streamline various incentive funding programs.
+There is still a continued need for greater outreach and education regarding the program and zero-emission technologies, as well as a continued need for agencies and stakeholders to collaborate to better align and streamline various incentive funding programs.